waynesutton/todohosted/README.md

   - Search functionality for messages using vector search
   - Like messages and see like counts
   - Send emoji reactions
-  - Message sound notifications with mute control
-  - Instant muting of chat sounds
   - Threaded AI responses
   - Message highlighting for search results
   - Code block syntax highlighting with copy functionality
   - Markdown support for rich text formatting
   - Real-time message streaming with typing indicators
   - Assistant UI integration for enhanced chat experience
-  - Automatic cleanup every 5 hours with system message restoration
+  - Automatic cleanup every hour with system message restoration
+  - Easy to integrate OpenAI chat features (not included by default)

 - **Collaborative Document Editing:**